-Kevin co-authored the first comprehensive study of secretary of state conflict of interest and pioneered the top-two proportional approach to electoral college reform and the nominating commission approach to secretary of state selection.
-He has published more than two dozen opeds on a wide range of reform topics in media outlets including The Washington Post, The Hill, Governing, Commonwealth Magazine, and The Daily Beast.
+Kevin has authored studies of secretary of state conflict of interest, election commission models, comparative election management, and proportional approaches to electoral college reform.
+He has also published more than two dozen opeds on a wide range of reform topics in media outlets including The Washington Post, Governing, The Fulcrum, and The Hill.

 A fifth-generation New Mexican, Heather W. Balas brings over 25 years of experience in public policy, including policy research, citizen deliberation, legislative advocacy, voter education, and coalition-building to ERN.
 She is a senior consultant to the Carter Center, where she advises on advancing reforms to strengthen American democracy.